qbit/snap/README.md

 **snap**
 is a
 ksh(1)
-script designed upgrade an OpenBSD machine to the latest snapshot available.
+script designed to upgrade an OpenBSD machine to the latest snapshot available.

 **snap**